markvincze/sabledocs/README.md

 Markdown can be used both in the main content page, and also in the Protobuf comments.
 Code blocks can be defined both with indentation, and with the ``` fence.

-It's important that if we use fenced code blocks in the Protobuf comments, there must be no spaces between the foreslashes at the start of the line, and the backticks.
-For example this code block will not work.

 ```
 // These are the comments for SearchRequest
 //